Q & A!

 3. What are your current writing projects?

-My main project is a memoir of sorts about all the life events - big and small - that led me to where I am today.
-I never expected to become an anti-human trafficking activist and non-profit co-founder, but it is exactly what I was made to do!
+My main project is a memoir about all the life events—big and small—that led me to making my impact as a non-profit co-founder and anti-human trafficking activist today.
+I never could have predicted this journey, I know for sure it's exactly what I was made to do!

-I'm also a member of Yukon Writers Society, a supportive group for writers.
+I'm also a member of Yukon Writers Society, a supportive writers group.
 Members are encouraged to submit short pieces of fiction for the group to critique.
-I'm not really a fiction writer, but I have fun writing short stories to submit for critiques!
-It's great practice and exercises a different writing muscle!
+I don't classify myself as a fiction writer (though they're always trying to get me to), but I have fun writing short stories to submit for the group!
+It's great practice and exercises a different writing muscle.

 "Let's be outspoken, let's be ridiculous, let's solve the world's problems."